Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 3- Productivity Gains from Job Satisfaction in Europe

-Chiara Peroni (STATEC), Maxime Pettinger (STATEC) and Francesco Sarracino (STATEC)- Abstract
+Chiara Peroni (STATEC, Luxembourg), Maxime Pettinger (STATEC, Luxembourg) and Francesco Sarracino (STATEC, Luxembourg)

 11:00-11:30, Break